AVSystem/developer-zone/docs/API_documentation/Guides/Use_device_monitoring.md

 Replace `#TOKEN` with your actual access token and `#HOSTNAME` with your actual hostname.

-## Retrieving monitoring data from the device using its resource LwM2M URL
+## Retrieve monitoring data from the device using its resource LwM2M URL

 Send a `GET` request to the endpoint `/deviceMonitoring/data/{deviceId}/resourceUrl/{lwm2mUrl}`.
 You have to provide the path parameters `deviceId` and `lwm2mUrl`, and the query parameter `timeRangeStart`.
 You can also use two additional parameters: `timeRangeEnd` and `limit`.
 To provide the `lwm2mUrl` parameter use the format “/x/y/”' with numeric values.